Application of blockchain for secure data transmission in distributed state estimation: Introduction

-The centralized method or some of the distribution methods, such as matrix splitting or ADMM, would need linearization of the problem using Newton’s AC SE method.
+It is to be noted that mostly in the literature, the transmission system has been a matter of concern, which we have followed the same approach.
+To solve AC SE via centralized method or some of the distribution methods, such as matrix splitting or ADMM, would need linearization of the problem using Newton’s method.
 However, by applying the decomposition method \cite{conejo2007optimization} and the available solvers, there would be no further need for linearization of the problem.